-Your child will get medicine through an IV (intravenous) line that helps him or her relax during the procedure.
+Your child will get medicine through an IV (intravenous) line that helps them relax during the procedure.
 Your child may be put to sleep with general anesthesia.

 A healthcare provider usually inflates the colon with air until the cecum is expanded.

 The healthcare provider puts surgical tools through small cuts (incisions) in the skin and into the cecum.
-He or she attaches the bowel to the abdominal wall with stitches, sutures, or fasteners.
+They attach the bowel to the abdominal wall with stitches, sutures, or fasteners.